OGD311/ImageBoard-Tester/README.md

 # ImageBoard
-A simple ImageBoard, written in PHP, based on shimmieV2 and the Gelbooru Concept
+A simple ImageBoard, written in PHP, based on shimmieV2

 ## Features
 - Accounts